Plywood Industry Statistics 2026: Market Size, Trade & Trends

 - UK cladding remediation: Over 120,000 housing units slated for remediation by 2026

-Renovation expenditures have consistently outpaced new construction starts in Germany, France, Italy, and the UK over the past five years, sustaining demand for plywood in retrofit applications.
+Renovation expenditure has consistently outpaced new construction starts in Germany, France, Italy, and the UK across the past five years.
+That's what sustains plywood demand in retrofit applications even when the new-build numbers wobble.
+Important context for any forecast that leans heavily on housing-permit data alone.

 U.S. Trade Policy Developments (2025–2026)